-Be part of the team creating a new exhibit at the National Zoo!
+Be part of the team creating a new exhibit at the Smithsonian's National Zoo.
 The Zoo is renovating the Bird House and surrounding area, themed on bird migration, to provide an outstanding visitor experience, world-class animal care and sustainable and efficient operations.
 The multidisciplinary team is offering a learning experience for an intern interesting in gaining firsthand knowledge and experience through the design phase of this innovative project.

-Through this offering, the intern will:
+Through this internship, interns will:

 This is an unpaid internship.
 Special consideration will be given to applicants who receive college credit for internship.
 Intern is responsible for obtaining necessary approvals from their university.
 Intern will be responsible for all transportation costs and personal health insurance.

-Rock Creek, Washington D.C.
+Rock Creek-Washington, D.C.

-The intern will make his or her own housing arrangements in the Washington, D.C. area.
+The intern will make his or her own housing arrangements in the Washington, D.C., area.
 Parking is not provided to National Zoo interns.
 Public transportation is strongly suggested.

 The National Zoo and the Smithsonian Institution do not provide free parking to interns.
-There is limited parking at SCBI in Front Royal, Virginia.

 Go to https://solaa.si.edu to create an account in the Smithsonian On-Line Academic Appointment System.
 Go to Internship Opportunities section and submit application materials to the National Zoological Park Internship Program.
 When completing the application, select the project "Rock Creek – Bird House Exhibit Project."

-Your application is considered complete when you hit "Submit” and when your references have been received (your SOLAA submitted application and references must be received by the deadline as noted above).
+IMPORTANT: Your application is considered complete when you hit "Submit."
+Your SOLAA submitted application with references must be received by the deadlines as noted above.

 Questions about this internship should be directed to Sara Hallager.